Prove® Platform iOS SDK

 Retrieve authToken

-To start the flow, you’ll need to send a request to your backend server with the phone number, flow type, and an optional challenge of either the date of birth (format: YYYY-MM-DD) or social security number (format: last 4 digits).
+To start the flow, you’ll need to send a request to your backend server with the phone number, flow type, and an optional challenge of either the date of birth (YYYY-MM-DD

 Setup Authenticator

-Cellular data connection might not always be available during testing.
+Cellular data connection is sometimes unavailable during testing.
 The Builder class offers a method, which permits simulated successful session results while connected to Wi-Fi network only (without a cellular data connection available).
 This feature is particularly useful for testing on the Emulator.
-This can only be used in Sandbox mode.
-It will allow Mobile Auth℠ to be simulated successfully and won’t fallback to OTP.
+This is available in Sandbox only.
+This allows Mobile Auth℠ to simulate successfully.

 Performing the Authentication

-The ProveAuth object is thread-safe and can be used as a singleton.
-Most Prove Auth methods are blocking and therefore cannot be performed in the main application thread.
-The application is required to manage threads, for instance, with an executor service, which provides at least two threads, since the SDK may have more then one simultaneous blocking requests.
+The ProveAuth object is thread-safe and used as a singleton.
+Most Prove Auth methods are blocking and therefore cannot execute in the main application thread.
+The application manages threads, such as with an executor service providing at least two threads, because the SDK may handle multiple simultaneous blocking requests.

 Validate the Mobile Phone

 In the AuthFinishStep, you’ll specify a function to call once the possession checks are complete on the mobile phone.
-In the code below, we are referencing an endpoint called /verify
+In the code below, you’ll notice an endpoint called /verify

-and this is not a Prove endpoint, this should be a new endpoint on your backend server that should call the Validate()
+.
+This is an endpoint on your backend server that calls the Validate()

-function to check if the phone number was validated.
-If it was successful, the server should then call the Challenge()
+function to validate the phone number.
+If it was successful, the server calls the Challenge()

-function and then return the results that will include user information.
-If it was not successful, the server won’t return user information.
-We’ve included a few example fields that should be returned and then pre-filled on a form for the user to verify.
+function and then returns the results that will include user information.
+See below for a few example fields that return and then pre-fill on a form for the user to verify.

 OTP Configuration